Spring sale until March 31 For new clients only

 Observations

-Observation is perhaps the most effective method to witness changes in behavior and attitude after training.
-It stands out because it doesn’t depend upon what employees say about themselves or others.
+Observation stands out because it doesn’t depend upon what employees say about themselves or others.
 By simply observing someone at work, you can see firsthand if they’re applying new skills and knowledge.
 However, this approach does have its limitations.

 Pros